 The souk Al-Truk meets the sartorial requirements of the Turks; the souk of Chachias – where a few boutiques still ply their trade – is responsible for finishing and selling these red felt headpieces, a speciality of Tunis, which were once sought after across the Ottoman empire.

 Souk el-Attarine (souk of perfumes)

 The mosque of the Kasbah (13th century) was attached to the Hafsid citadel, today long gone.
-Its square-based minaret with diamond shaped decorative elements is inspired by the Koutoubia in Marrakech, capital of the Almohad dynasty; today it is the oldest minaret in Tunis.
+Its square-based minaret with diamond-shaped decorative elements is inspired by the Kutubiyya in Marrakesh, the capital of the Almohad dynasty; today it is the oldest minaret in Tunis.
 It was used as the model for the reconstruction of the minaret of the Great Mosque, in 1894.

-The Mohamed-Bey mosque (late 17th century) is also known as the Sidi Mehrez mosque.
-It is the only example in Tunis in the style of the great mosques of Istanbul: a square hall surrounded by a courtyard on three sides, and topped with a large central dome surrounded by other, smaller domes.
+The Mohamed-Bey mosque (late 17th century) is also known as the Sidi Mahrez mosque.
+It is the only example in Tunis in the style of the great mosques of Istanbul: a square hall surrounded by a courtyard on three sides and topped with a large central dome surrounded by other, smaller domes.
 Nevertheless, the building, unfinished, is devoid of minarets.

-The Beys’ second dynasty, the Husseinites, built a private funerary complex for themselves in the heart of the medina known as Tourbet el-Bey.
+The Beys’ second dynasty, the Husaynids, built a private funerary complex for themselves in the heart of the medina known as Turbet el-Bey.
 It is a collection of richly decorated rooms and courtyards, covered with domes, some round, some oval.
 The male tombs are topped with a Turkish headdress or turban sculpted from the marble.

 © G. Mansour, “Tunisie, patrimoine universel” (Tunisia, Universal Heritage), Dad Editions, 2016